jimweirich/rspec-given/README.md

   "whens" of a narrative-style test.

 Note that the ordering between _Given_ clauses and _before_ blocks are not strongly specified.
-Hoisting a _Given_ clause out of an inner scope to an outer scope may change the ordering of when the _Given_ clause runs in relation to a _before_ block (the hoisting will cause the givens to possibly run earlier).
+Hoisting a _When_ clause out of an inner scope to an outer scope may change the order of execution between related _Given_ clauses and any _before_ blocks (hoisting the _When_ clause might cause the related _Given_ clauses to possibly run earlier).
 Because of this, do not split order dependent code between _Given_ clauses and _before_ blocks.

 ## Natural Assertions

-**NOTE:** <em>Natural assertions are an experimental feature of RSpec/Given.
+**NOTE:** <em>Natural assertions are currently an experimental feature of RSpec/Given.
 They are currently disabled by default, but can be enabled by a simple configuration option (see "use_natural_assertions" below).</em>